This page was last updated in 2022.

 The problem is that money won’t make you happy.
 There are plenty of people out there who are making over $200,000 per year and are miserable in their jobs.

-The truth is that you will be most highly compensated for doing work that you truly enjoy (and that comes easy to you).
-When you work in your area of greatest strength, you have more creativity, more passion, more enthusiasm, and people want to do business with you!
+The truth is that you will be most highly compensated for doing work that you truly enjoy and people want to do business with you!

 Lots of burned out nurses turn to advanced practice nursing as a last resort.
 While many find solace in their new role as a CRNA, some just weren’t cut out for nursing.
 Period.
 It depends on which aspect of the career you’re so desperate to escape.

-If you like the nursing environment, love science, and enjoy caring for people, then it may be most appropriate to switch fields within nursing.
-However, if you’ve never liked nursing to begin with, you’ve never excelled as an RN and you’re just seeking an escape….
+If you like the nursing environment, love science, and you’re just seeking an escape….
 You may want to leave nursing all together.